 You may be completely over your ex, but that doesn’t mean you’re over what happened.
 Being lied to, cheated on, and betrayed can leave us with the fear of trusting people.
 [Read: How to get over trust issues]

-So, how do you know if you have pistanthrophobia?
-And if you do have it, how do you overcome this fear?
-Well, fear not, we’re here to help.
-Here’s all you need to know to get you living pistanthrophobia-free.
+How do you know if you have pistanthrophobia?
+If you do have it, how do you overcome this fear?
+Well, fear not.
+We’re here to help.
+Here’s everything you need to know to live pistanthrophobia-free.

 You may not think that your paranoia is anything to pay attention to – but it is.
-Your past brings up fears going forward.
-They aren’t just little things either.
+Your past brings up fears, and they aren’t just little things.

 Having a fear of trusting people can greatly impact your future.
 If you don’t learn how to identify pistanthrophobia and get a handle on it, it could prevent you from living a fulfilling and happy life.
 So, how do you know if you have a fear of trusting someone?
 Let’s take a look at some of the telltale signs.

-Have you already figured out the password on their phone?
-Okay, I mean, we all have a tendency to creep on someone we like when they’re texting or checking Facebook.
+Have you already figured out the password on your partner’s phone?
+Sure, we all have a tendency to creep on someone that we like when they’re texting or checking Facebook.
 However, going through their phone is completely different.

 Whether they’re up to something suspicious or not, this is an invasion of privacy.
 If you can’t trust your partner to be honest with you and have to snoop through their phone to feel confident, you likely have pistanthrophobia.

-If you have a fear of trusting people you likely check up on their online comings and going regularly.
-You don’t just see what they post but you check their activity.
-You want to know what photos they’re liking and whose liking theirs.
+If you have a fear of trusting people, you likely check up on their online comings and goings on a regular basis.
+You don’t just look at what they post, but you also check their activity.
+You want to know what photos they like and who likes theirs.

 This is over the line.
 You should be confident in your partner’s behavior.
 Whether your pistanthrophobia is directed at your partner or other people, it is preventing you from being happy.

-But your need to constantly know what they’re doing both in real and virtual life is a clear sign you don’t trust your partner.
+Your need to constantly know what they’re doing both in real and virtual life is a clear sign that you don’t trust your partner.
 You have to understand that you are not in control of their actions and trust that they will make the right choices.

 Is your partner not allowed out on the weekends without you?
 Do you need to know who, what, when, and where?
 You have to let them breathe.
-A healthy relationship contains two independent people.
+A healthy relationship consists of two independent people.

 When you have trust issues, you usually keep a tight leash on what they do and who they’re with.
-This isn’t because of anything they’ve done, but because of you.
+This isn’t because of anything they’ve done.
+It’s because of you.
 You feel threatened and insecure.
 This could be due to a bad past relationship, but it shouldn’t leak into this one.

 By restricting your partner, you’re ultimately destroying the relationship because you’ve already toxified it with your assumptions.
-We’ve all seen the jealous girl/boyfriend at the bar or house party.
+We’ve all seen the jealous girlfriend/boyfriend at the bar or house party.
 It’s not a pretty sight.
-[Read: 13 needy signs you’re too available for your partner]
+[Read: Needy signs that you’re too available for your partner]

 All those fairy tales and chick flicks are to blame for this.
-We’re shown we constantly have to test our partner to make sure that they really care about us.
-They have to chase after us in the pouring rain or make them choose their friends or us.
-You know what will happen right?
-Eventually, they’ll reach their limits of being tested.
+We’re shown that we constantly have to test our partners to make sure that they really care about us.
+They have to chase after us in the pouring rain, or we make them choose between their friends and us.
+You know what will happen, right?
+Eventually, they’ll reach their limit of being tested.

-If you try to make them jealous to see how they react or, worse, get mad for no reason, so they apologize and beg for your forgiveness, you are manipulating them.
+If you try to make them jealous to see how they react or get mad for no reason so that they apologize and beg for your forgiveness, you are manipulating them.
 This isn’t just about your fear of trusting people.
-That fear is manifesting into a need for control which will destroy a relationship.
+That fear manifests into a need for control, which will destroy a relationship.

-If you’ve cheated in the past, and you’re paranoid that they’re cheating on you, it’s obvious why you’re having issues trusting people.
-You know you were capable of tit so you think they are too.
-You also know what you did to keep it a secret so you are hyper aware of the signs.
+If you’ve cheated in the past and are paranoid that they’re cheating on you, it’s obvious why you’re having issues trusting people.
+You know you were capable of it, so you think they are, too.
+You also know what you did to keep it a secret, so you are hyper-aware of the signs.

-Just because you’ve cheated doesn’t mean everyone will.
+The fact that you’ve cheated doesn’t mean that everyone will.
 You need to separate your past from your present and future.
-[Read: 18 ingenious ways to catch a cheating partner effortlessly]
+[Read: 18 ingenious ways to effortlessly catch a cheating partner]

-This is a give-in but listen up.
-If you have been cheated on, fooled, or lied to in the past, that is hard to let go of.
+This is a given, but listen up!
+If you have been cheated on, fooled, or lied to in the past, it’s hard to let go of.
 When a lot of prospects have ghosted you, that pattern can get into your head.
-This can make you expect the worst out of people.
-Even if you no longer have feelings for the person that hurt you, that pain doesn’t disappear.
-The memory of it hangs over you threatening to reoccur.
+This can make you expect the worst from people.
+Even if you no longer have feelings for the person that hurt you, the pain doesn’t disappear.
+The memory of it hangs over you, threatening to reoccur.
 If you are always waiting for the other shoe to drop, you have a fear of trusting people.

 Even if you have only dated stand-up folks, your childhood plays a huge role in your relationships.
-If one of your parents cheated or lied to you, it can be hard to see another outcome.
+If one of your parents cheated on the other or lied to you, it can be hard to see another outcome.

 Pistanthrophobia has thousands of causes, but a basis of distrust from a young age is very often carried into adulthood and can sabotage otherwise healthy relationships.
 [Read: How abandonment issues affect your relationship]

 Okay, so you’re living with pistanthrophobia.
 The good news is that this is not a life sentence.
 This is a completely manageable fear.
-I’ve lived with it for years but took steps to overcome it and found myself in a happy and trusting relationship.
-From both my experiences and professional advice, here is how you can help yourself overcome your fear of trusting people.
+So many live with it for years before taking steps to overcome it and find themselves in happy and trusting relationships.
+Here is how you can help yourself overcome your fear of trusting people.

-Before doing anything you need to admit this fear to yourself.
-For years I told myself I did trust people.
-I denied that I had pistanthrophobia because I wanted to be over my past.
+Before doing anything, you need to admit this fear to yourself.
+Some people deny having pistanthrophobia because they want to be over their pasts.

-The fact was, I wasn’t.
-I let years of cheating and lying get to me, and I was ashamed of it.
-To work toward trusting people again, I needed to admit to myself that my past was impacting me more than I ever knew.
-I needed to face it head-on.
+You might let years of cheating and lying get to you and be ashamed of it.
+To work toward trusting people again, you need to admit to yourself that your past is impacting you.
+You need to face it head-on.
 [Read: How to date with trust issues]

-If this person really does care about you, then they’ll be patient and accepting.
+If this person really does care about you, they’ll be patient and accepting.
 You guys are a team, after all.
-[Read: 10 awkward conversations you need to have with your partner]
+[Read: Awkward conversations you need to have with your partner]

-A professional will be able to help you delve deeper into your issue and discover the root cause.
-They will also offer techniques and methods to follows so you can practice increasing your level of trust in others.
+A professional will be able to help you dive deeper into your issues and discover the root cause.
+They will also offer techniques and methods to follow so that you can practice increasing your level of trust in others.
 You can overcome pistanthrophobia.
-It will just take time.
-But, maybe less with some help.
+It will take time, but it might take less with a little help.

 This is a hard one to do, but it’ll be worth it.
 Instead of having expectations for others, focus on what you can control.
 Focus on your reactions.
 Worry about what you can do, not what others might or might not do.

-I let that fear of trusting people take over everything else.
-Instead, focus on if you actually like this person.
+Don’t let the fear of trusting people overtake everything else.
+Instead, focus on whether or not you actually like this person.
 Could you get to know them?
-This will help you focus on your connection more than your fear, and eventually, once you get to know them, the trust will form naturally.
-[Read: Relationship anxiety: 20 mistakes you need to stop making]
+This will help you to focus on your connection more than your fear.
+Once you get to know them, trust will form naturally.
+[Read: Relationship anxiety – 20 mistakes you need to stop making]

-Getting it all out in words and on paper is very cathartic.
+Getting it all out on paper is very cathartic.
 This can be a huge step for you moving ahead.

-Taking a break from dating can give to time with yourself.
+Taking a break from dating can give you time to yourself.
 This way, you can really face your pistanthrophobia.
 The issue lies within you, not others.
 [Read: 15 reasons why being single is actually great]

 This is easier said than done, but it is necessary.
-When you have a fear of trusting people and that is linked to an ex or someone from your past, it seeps into the future.
+When you have a fear of trusting people, and it’s linked to an ex or someone from your past, it seeps into the future.
 You need to try to contain that expectation for those people.

 There is no need to rush into a relationship.
-Sometimes it can feel like this is how you solve your fear of trusting people.
+Sometimes, it feels like this is how you’ll solve your fear of trusting people.
 If you put all your trust in someone very quickly, you might feel cured for the time being.
 But putting that much weight on someone else isn’t fair or healthy.

 This means that if something doesn’t go right, you will fall apart.
 Work on trusting yourself and the person you’re seeing over time.
-Fears like this one do not get abolished overnight.
-[Read: How to take a relationship slow but not too slow]
+Fears like this do not get abolished overnight.
+[Read: How to take a relationship slow, but not too slow]

 Though pistanthrophobia adds a lot of pressure and strain to a relationship, you can overcome it and get rid of your fear of trusting people once and for all.